-ACCO Brands, an almost $2 billion supplier of branded academic, consumer and business products, sought to increase revenue and streamline its online shopping experience through a unified content and commerce solution that could scale to support more than 20 market-leading brands.
+ACCO Brands, an almost $2 billion dollar supplier of branded academic, consumer and business products, sought to increase revenue and streamline its online shopping experience through a unified content and commerce solution that could scale to support more than 20 market-leading brands.

 The web has fundamentally altered how brands connect with consumers.
 For ACCO Brands, its ecosystem represented an amalgam of dissimilar and aging platforms for managing customer experiences.
 Siloed data, redundant brand and product websites, and challenges promoting the full portfolio of ACCO brands and products created friction for not only customers, but the internal teams responsible for sustaining the websites.

 Serving both B2B and B2C audiences, ACCO’s websites lacked the common features and functionalities users have come to expect, including account creation, viewing account-based pricing, seeing purchase history, and more.
-For internal users, making simple updates to the sites often required IT intervention, and their outdated platforms lacked the features to tailor experiences for end users.
+For internal users, making simple updates to the sites required IT intervention, and their outdated platforms lacked the features to tailor experiences for end users.

 Bespoke, one-off ecommerce implementations can spend months in development and require significant capital investment.
 ACCO partnered with C2 to identify an ecommerce strategy, unify brands on a common content and commerce solution, and scale the solution quickly to support organizational goals.